fbpx

 We have developed these packing tips after more then a decade in the moving business.
 We know the most efficient way to pack, providing you with the best results.
 By utilizing the proper packing tips, your belongings will not be damaged during transport, and you will have a much easier time unpacking your possessions at your new residence.

-You need to transport valuable and irreplaceable items in the car with you rather than on the truck.
-In addition, there are several other dangerous items that cannot be put on the truck.
+You need to transport valuable and irreplaceable items in your procession along with you rather than on loading on the shipment.
+In addition, there are several other dangerous items that cannot be put on the shippment.
 These include hazardous materials such as explosives, compressed gases, flammable liquids and solids, oxidizers, poisons, corrosives and radioactive materials.
 Common examples include :

 Thank you for considering us for your upcoming move.